conorbrooke77/Data-Science-ML-Project/README.md

 ## Project 3: Decision Trees and Random Forests in Practice

 ### Description
-In this project I explore two common datasets in data science, the Iris Species and Melbourne Housing Market datasets.
+In this project I analyse two datasets used commonly in practicing data science, the Iris Species and Melbourne Housing Market datasets.
 The primary focus is on understanding Decision Trees and Random Forests, valuable tools in machine learning, in order to make predicitve models for each dataset.
-The project begins with cleaning and preprocessing the datasets, followed by an in-depth exploratory data analysis (EDA).
-I then apply Decision Trees for species classification in the Iris dataset and use regression for predicting housing prices using Random Forests in the Melbourne dataset.
+The project includes cleaning and preprocessing the datasets, followed by an in-depth exploratory data analysis (EDA).
+I apply Decision Trees for species classification in the Iris dataset and use regression for predicting housing prices using Random Forests in the Melbourne dataset.
 These distinctly different datasets highlights the versatility these methods can have in classification.

 ### Datasets Discussed